-The working group is currently working on addressing the problem of obfuscated (packed) malware.
+The working group's previous efforts focused on addressing the problem of obfuscated (packed) malware.

-- Documenting best practices for the use of packers by legitimate software developers
+- Documented best practices for the use of packers by legitimate software developers

-- Defining various properties of packers concentrating on properties that are often associated with malicious uses
+- Defined various properties of packers concentrating on properties that are often associated with malicious uses

-- Creating a registry of packers and a common set of names for packers
+- Created a registry of packers and a common set of names for packers

-- Establishing a data sharing format to share packer information
+- Established a data sharing format to share packer information

-- Developing and implementing the "Taggant system" - embedding a cryptographically strong and performant hash into each packed object to recognize sources of packed files ("taggant" is a chemical marker added to explosives during the manufacturing process - it allows the tracking of samples of explosive back to their factory of manufacture)
+- Developed and implemented the "Taggant System" - embedding a cryptographically strong and performant hash into each packed object to recognize sources of packed files ("taggant" is a chemical marker added to explosives during the manufacturing process - it allows the tracking of samples of explosive back to their factory of manufacture)

-- Once the taggant library is implemented the working group will promote, facilitate and monitor its deployment within the industry (on both AV side and packer vendor side)
+- Promoted, facilitated and is monitoring the deployment of the Taggant System within the industry (on both AV side and packer vendor side)

 Working Group Participation